 - Shift work may be common.

-It is important for manufacturing engineering technologists to
+It is important for manufacturing production technicians to be able to:

-- See details of objects whether they are nearby
+- See details of objects that are less than a few feet away.

 - Understand the speech of another person.